Psuedomonas/MonsterDome-Console/README.md

 Development version

 Changes:
-Separated monster.py to minutely simplify code.
+* Separated monster.py to minutely simplify code.

-Added stamina to the monster object
+* Added stamina to the monster object

-Added level to the monster object
+* Added level to the monster object

-updated with changes from version 0.1.1.2
+* updated with changes from version 0.1.1.2

-in-progress:
-Adding stamina to combat sequence

 ToDo
 * Adjust combat logic